Transforming graph states via Bell state measurements: Graph transformations for connected fusion qubits

 Applying $H_{a_*}$, then multiplying Eq.~\eqref{eq:xzzx_case2} on all other stabilizers including $X_{a_*}$ or $Y_{a_*}$ gives:

 which are the stabilizers of a graph state.
-In this particular case, the graph transformation is identical to measuring qubit $A$ in the $X$-basis (see section~\ref{sec:single_measure}) which follows from the discussion in section~\ref{sec:different_stab}.
+In this particular case, the graph transformation is identical to measuring qubit $A$ in the $X$-basis (see Section~\ref{sec:single_measure}) which follows from the discussion in Section~\ref{sec:different_stab}.
 For simplicity, we do not explicitly draw Venn diagrams for the different cases of connected fusion qubits in the following.
 However, all graph transformations can still be directly translated into a Venn diagram picture as before.

 Here, qubits $A, B$ share their entire neighborhood (not considering $A, B$ themselves).
-Consequently, stabilizer of type $S_{a_i}$ from Eq.~\eqref{eq_stabs_connected_3} and $S_{b_i}$ from Eq.~\eqref{eq_stabs_connected_4} do not exist (and so no special neighbor $a_*$ can be selected as in the previous sub-section).
+Consequently, stabilizers of type $S_{a_i}$ from Eq.~\eqref{eq_stabs_connected_3} and $S_{b_i}$ from Eq.~\eqref{eq_stabs_connected_4} do not exist (and so no special neighbor $a_*$ can be selected as in the previous sub-section).
 Since the stabilizers in \cref{eq_stabs_connected_1,eq_stabs_connected_2} are identical except for the operators on the measured qubits $A, B$ and commute with both measured parities, we just keep Eq.~\eqref{eq_stabs_connected_1} and discard Eq.~\eqref{eq_stabs_connected_2} upon the fusion.
-We chose a special neighbor $c_*\in N(A)\cap N(B)$ and multiply $S_{c_*}$ on all the other stabilizers of type $S_{c_i}$ which makes them commute with both measured parities.
+We chose a special neighbor $c_*\in N(A)\cap N(B)$ and multiply $S_{c_*}$ on all other stabilizers of type $S_{c_i}$, making them commute with both measured parities.
 Dropping the operators on the measured qubits $A, B$ yields:

 These equations are very similar to \cref{eq_xzzx_b_isolated_1,eq_xzzx_b_isolated_2,eq_xzzx_b_isolated_3} from the previous section (with stabilizers of type $S_{c_i}$ instead of type $S_{a_i}$).
 After applying the gate $H_{c_*}$, the graph transformation rules are, therefore, identical with neighbors of type $c_i$ rather than type $a_i$: